firebase/FirebaseUI-Android/codelabs/chat/README.md

   ![main_activity.xml with login button](images/6_2.png)

-Extend FirebaseLoginBaseActivity

-Although extending `ListActivity` was useful earlier, when it saved some lines of code, it's now more important that we extend `FirebaseLoginBaseActivity`.

 We'll change our `MainActivity` definition to extend `FirebaseLoginBaseActivity`.
+This allows us to make use of FirebaseUIs headful auth in the easiest way.

 ```java
 public class MainActivity extends FirebaseLoginBaseActivity {